mvolkmann/blog/src/webassembly.md

 asc {file-path}.ts -t {file-path}.wat
 ```

-To compile an AssemblyScript source file to a `.wasm` file:
+To compile an AssemblyScript source file to a `.wasm` file,
+specifying a level of optimization:

 ```bash
 asc {file-path}.ts -b {file-path}.wasm -O3